Means of production

-The means of production is a term which describes land, labor and capital that can be used to produce products (such as goods or services); however, the term can also refer to anything that is used to produce products.
-It can also be used as an abbreviation of the "means of production and distribution" which additionally includes the logistical distribution and delivery of products, generally through distributors, or as an abbreviation of the "means of production, distribution, and exchange" which further includes the exchange of distributed products, generally to consumers.
+In political philosophy, the means of production refers to the generally necessary assets and resources that enable a society to engage in production.
+While the exact resources encompassed in the term may vary, it is widely agreed to include the classical factors of production (land, labour, and capital) as well as the general infrastructure and capital goods necessary to reproduce stable levels of productivity.
+It can also be used as an abbreviation of the "means of production and distribution" which additionally includes the logistical distribution and delivery of products, generally through distributors; or as an abbreviation of the "means of production, distribution, and exchange" which further includes the exchange of distributed products, generally to consumers.

-This concept is used throughout fields of study including politics, economics, and sociology to discuss, broadly, the relationship between anything that can have productive use, its ownership, and the constituent social parts needed to produce it.
+The concept of "Means of Production" is used by researchers in various fields of study — including politics, economics, and sociology — to discuss, broadly, the relationship between anything that can have productive use, its ownership, and the constituent social parts needed to produce it.

 Industrial production

 From the perspective of a firm, a firm uses its capital goods, which are also known as tangible assets as they are physical in nature.
 Unfinished goods are transformed into products and services in the production process.
 Even if capital goods are not traded on the market as consumer goods, they can be valued as long as capital goods are produced commodities, which are required for production.
 The total values of capital goods constitute the capital value.

 The social means of production are capital goods and assets that require organized collective labor effort, as opposed to individual effort, to operate on.
 The ownership and organization of the social means of production is a key factor in categorizing and defining different types of economic systems.

 The means of production includes two broad categories of objects: instruments of labor (tools, factories, infrastructure, etc.) and subjects of labor (natural resources and raw materials).
 People operate on the subjects of labor using the instruments of labor to create a product; or stated another way, labor acting on the means of production creates a good.
 In an agrarian society the principal means of production is the soil and the shovel.
 In an industrial society the means of production become social means of production and include factories and mines.